Frequently Asked Questions (FAQ)

 Monroe County residents can bring up to 30 gallons of liquid and 75 pounds of solid HHW per appointment without charge.
 No 55-gallon drums will be accepted.

-- Oil-based and Latex Paint (for 1/3-gallon or less of latex paint: discard lid, add kitty litter, let dry, place can in trash)
+- Oil-based and Latex Paint (for 1/3-can or less of latex paint: discard lid, add kitty litter, let dry, place can in trash)

 - Wood Stain and Preservatives